Minneapolis Miracle: Second half

 After halftime, the Saints' play improved.
 Minnesota's 11-play drive to start the third quarter stalled 10 yards into New Orleans territory at the 40-yard line, and a touchback by Vikings punter Ryan Quigley gave the Saints the ball starting at their own 20-yard line.
 A 12-play New Orleans drive culminated with 1:18 remaining in the third quarter, when Brees threw a 14-yard touchdown pass to Michael Thomas to reduce the deficit to 17–7.
 After Saints safety Marcus Williams intercepted a pass by Case Keenum, Brees threw a three-yard touchdown pass to Thomas with 13:09 remaining in the fourth quarter to bring New Orleans within three.
 The Vikings responded with a 49-yard field goal by Forbath to increase their lead to 20–14.

 Eventually, the Saints blocked a punt attempt from the Vikings that allowed them to take control in Vikings territory.
 From there, with 3:01 left in the game, the Saints took their first lead of the game, 21–20, on a 14-yard pass from Brees to running back Alvin Kamara on a wheel route.
 Forbath nailed a 53-yard field goal with 1:29 left in the game to give Minnesota a 23–21 lead.
 Brees responded by leading the Saints down the field in just 64 seconds, allowing Lutz to make a 43-yard field goal and take a 24–23 lead with 25 seconds remaining.
 Following the field goal, Saints head coach Sean Payton mocked the Minnesota home crowd by imitating the Vikings fans' "Skol" clap.

 After a touchback and a false start by the Vikings, Keenum threw a completed pass to Diggs to their own 39-yard line, then threw two straight incompletions to set up a third-and-10 with 10 seconds remaining in regulation.
-According to the ESPN win probability model, at this point in time the Vikings had just a four percent chance of winning the game.
+According to the ESPN win probability model, at this point in time the Vikings had just a 4% chance of winning the game.